elegant-scipy/elegant-scipy/markdown/preface.markdown

 Jupyter started out as an IPython extension, but now supports multiple languages, including Cython, Julia, R, Octave, Bash, Perl and Ruby. http://jupyter.org
 * **pandas**
-provides fast data structures in an easy-to-use package, particularly to work with labelled data sets such as tables or relational databases, and manage time series.
+provides fast, columnar data structures in an easy-to-use package, particularly to work with labelled data sets such as tables or relational databases, and manage time series.
 It also has some handy data analysis tools such as for data parsing and cleaning, sliding windows, aggregation and plotting. http://pandas.pydata.org/
 * **scikit-learn**